 Presentation: How do engineers contribute to our study of space?
 Students will be introduced to engineering principles and career paths as they study the application of engineering design theory.

-Activity: Students will design and build their own lunar landers to deliver people safely to the Moon.
+Activity: Design and build a new model lunar lander to deliver people (marshmallows) safely to the Moon.

-Activity: Students will build circuits to make an explosive hatch just like the one on the Mercury capsule.
+Activity: Build circuits to make an explosive hatch just like the one on the Mercury capsule.